-The Ohio and Northern Kentucky winters are notoriously brutal, so heating equipment is a crucial part of day-to-day life.
+The Ohio and Northern Kentucky winters can be brutal, so heating equipment is a crucial part of day-to-day life.
 How much do you know about your HVAC unit, though?

 If you’re like most Americans, you know little more than how to push a button and change a filter.
 The more you learn about your equipment, the better your choices will be, so let’s hunker down for a few quick lessons.

 1) Choosing the Wrong Unit Is an Expensive Mistake

 HVAC units are one of the hungriest energy guzzlers in a home.
 They usually account for almost half of household utility bills.
 That’s why we prioritize routine maintenance and energy-efficient choices.
 An ENERGY STAR®-certified appliance can add to your savings significantly, and a lower thermostat setting can chop 2% to 5% off your monthly utility bills.

 2) America Wants To Move Off the Grid